Group Therapy

 This group might be for you if you…

-yearn for more meaningful connections with other women
+year for more meaningful connections with other women

 struggle to make decisions and connect with your intuition

-feel called to live a more embodied, present life
+feel called to live a more embodied, present life aligned with the rhythms of the natural world

 listening to your body